sammykiiza/retink-task/README.md

 It is created using react-typescript.

-The project is hosted here: https://deploy--cerulean-alpaca-2894db.netlify.app/ (make sure to register before loggin in).
+The project is hosted here: https://deploy--cerulean-alpaca-2894db.netlify.app/ (make sure to register before logging in).

 ## Project scripts